 |

 Execution Rule: Buy or sell an ETF only if its bid-ask spread is less than 1.0%.
 (If greater than 1.0%, a “flash crash” might be occurring.
 Check an hour later to see whether an orderly market has been restored.)
 Popular ETFs typically have spreads below 0.2%, but some bond and commodity ETFs have legitimately higher spreads due to trading differences.
+For information on how to determine spreads and avoid flash crashes, see Newsletter #54.

 KEY TO STATS